-NTS 101 - 102 | Survey of the New Testament I & II | 3 - 3 Credits
+NTS 101 | Survey of the New Testament I | 3 Credits

-The first part of this course deals with the principles of interpretation, the formation of the canon, the New Testament World, the Gospels, and the historical ministry of Jesus.
-The second part of this course deals with the development of Christianity; Pauline and Post-Pauline developments; selected passages for interpretation from Acts through Revelation.
-Prerequisite(s):
+This course is an introduction to deals with the principles of interpretation, the formation of the canon, the New Testament World, the Gospels, and the historical ministry of Jesus.
+Topics covered may include the synoptic problem, the Pauline epistles, the development of early Christian theology, and the socio-political context of the Roman Empire.